Pure (song): Background

 The first Lightning Seeds single release, "Pure" is significant in that it was the first song Ian Broudie had "completely written and sung, ever".
-It was when producing a track for The Pale Fountains that Broudie was offered a chance to release some of his own material.
+It was when producing a track for the Pale Fountains that Broudie was offered a chance to release some of his own material.
 He was originally apprehensive:

 Nonetheless, Broudie proceeded to record "Pure" at a studio in Kirkby.
 200 copies of the single were originally pressed, but after some radio play and attention at The Haçienda, the song soon sprang to mainstream consciousness.

-Cover versions

-The Greek synthpop duo Marsheaux covered "Pure" on their 2004 album E-Bay Queen.

-English singer-songwriter Luke Sital-Singh released "Pure" as a single in May 2016.